North Carolina — Blue Ridge Parkway mountain mist

 What You'll Need

-• Official Transcripts — Must be sent directly from the educational institution to the Board.
+• Official Transcripts — Transcripts from an accredited respiratory care program sent directly to the Board.

-• NBRC Credential Verification — Official verification of RRT status from the NBRC.
-Request Verification
+• NBRC Credential Verification — Official verification of RRT or CRT credentials sent directly from the NBRC.
+NBRC Website

 How to Apply

-Establish a licensure account via the RCP Gateway portal on the Board's homepage to begin the application process.
+Establish an account on the North Carolina Respiratory Care Board (NCRCB) portal to begin the application process.

 Apply for Licensure

-Have your official transcripts sent directly from your CoARC-accredited respiratory care program to the Board office.
+Have your official transcripts sent directly from your respiratory care educational institution to the Board office.

 Total Fee